-The ministry then adjusts entitlement and the resulting cash flow to reflect forecasted or actual under-spending that is reported in the current year Interim Report and upon completion of the Financial Statement review.
+The ministry may adjust entitlement and the resulting cash flow to reflect forecasted or actual under-spending that is reported in the current year Interim Report.
+A final cash flow adjustment will be completed following the review of the Financial Statements submission.

 Month Percentage

 January 8.3%

 February 8.3%

 March 8.4%

 April 8.3%

-May 8.3%
+Мау 8.3%

 June 8.4%

 July 8.3%

 August 8.3%

 September 8.4%

 October 8.3%

 November 8.3%

 December 8.4%